Skip to content

 Sorrel is a traditional Jamaican drink, especially popular during the Christmas season.

 The dried flowers of Hibiscus sabdariffa (Roselle) are boiled with ginger and water to make a drink.
-Other ingredients are added, such as allspice, cloves, cinnamon, or fruits, which can be varied according to taste.
-I like to compare Sorrel to mulled wine, but Sorrel contains neither wine nor is it served warm—Sorrel is drunk on ice.
-The comparison to mulled wine arises because many spices are added during the Christmas season, which are also found in mulled wine.
+Other ingredients, such as allspice, cloves, cinnamon, or fruits, can be added, varying according to taste.
+I like to compare sorrel to mulled wine, but sorrel contains neither wine nor is it served warm – sorrel is drunk over ice.
+The comparison to mulled wine comes from the many spices added during Christmas, which are also found in mulled wine.

 Sorrel has many positive properties.
-It is said to lower blood pressure, strengthen the immune system, and aid in weight loss.
-However, I assume that this information refers to the simple sorrel drink, which is simply boiled with ginger and water, and not to the many Christmas-themed sorrel drink recipes that contain sugar and alcohol, among other things.
+It is said to lower blood pressure, strengthen the immune system, and be suitable for weight loss.
+However, I assume that these statements refer to the simple sorrel drink, which is boiled only with ginger and water, and not to the many Christmas sorrel drink recipes that contain sugar and alcohol, among other things.

-My sorrel drink recipe is very versatile.
-I brew a large pot of it without adding any alcohol or sugar.
-My children love to drink sorrel with a little coconut blossom sugar, and of course, without alcohol.
-Coconut blossom sugar gives the sorrel drink a lovely caramel note.
-You can also use brown sugar.
+My sorrel drink recipe is very adaptable.
+I cook a large pot full, to which I add neither alcohol nor sugar.
+My children love to drink sorrel with a little coconut blossom sugar and, of course, without alcohol.
+Coconut blossom sugar gives the sorrel drink a nice caramel note.
+However, you can also use brown sugar.
 For adults, I like to add rum.
 Sorrel also goes very well with sparkling wine.
-I've even created several cocktails with sorrel.
+I have even created several cocktails with sorrel.

 Ingredients: